- Radical Acceptance and Scapegoat Recovery: The Power of Accepting What IS - November 5, 2023

 - Do you struggle with addiction, codependency, or complex trauma (C-PTSD) symptoms?

-- Do you have difficulty identifying your own wants, needs, thoughts, and feelings, and do you choose to remain silent to keep the peace and/or avoid conflict at all cost?
+- Do you have difficulty identifying your own wants, needs, thoughts, and feelings, and do all you can to keep the peace and/or avoid conflict at all cost?

 - Have you struggled as an adult with forming healthy, mutually respectful, trusting relationships?